Good news about The Claim

 The novel was long-listed for the Michael Gifkins Prize in 2018.

 The Claim is available from Waterstones in the UK, from Page and Blackmore in New Zealand, from Amazon and Kindle (as a print or e-book), direct from RedDoor, on-line, and by order from all good bookshops.
 For more details go to the RedDoor website

 David is a British-born geographer, environmental scientist, writer and poet.

 After a career in academia in England, during which he published widely, he moved to New Zealand in 2009.
 He now lives in Mapua, near Nelson, where he devotes himself to creative writing, in the company of his wife and their two dogs.

 His debut novel, The Direction of Our Fear, was published in September 2016, by New Zealand publishers, BMS Books Ltd .
-By the Tracks We Leave, written earlier, was self-published through CreateSpace in November 2017, and is available via Amazon.
+By the Tracks We Leave, written earlier, was recently reissued through KDP, and is available via Amazon.

-His most novel, The Claim, was long-listed for the Michael Gifkins Prize in 2018, and was published by UK publishers RedDoor in 2019.
+His most recent novel, The Claim, was published by UK publishers RedDoor in 2019.
+The book was long-listed for the Michael Gifkins Prize in 2018, and has been short-listed for the 2020 NZ Booklovers Award.

 Several of his poems have also been published, and have won prizes for poetry both internationally and in New Zealand.